How can behavioral science help college students graduate?

 Do students like getting these messages?

 Yes!
 In surveys and interviews, students overwhelmingly report finding the messages useful.
 In their words, the service “made me feel more like there was someone at school who maybe cares,” “was a good push that kept me motivated,” and “always prompts me to think about my goals.”

 What types of colleges and organizations does Persistence Plus partner with?

 We work with community colleges, four-year colleges, online institutions, college access organizations, foundations, and workforce development partners to support tens of thousands of students.

 Yes.
 Students get conversational nudges that are personalized for their college campus, their student profile, and the real-time responses they share about their experiences, goals, and challenges in college.
 Our intelligent software ensures that students receive the support they need at scale.

 What do faculty and staff need to do?

 Our partnerships provide the best of both worlds – a student experience personalized for students and their college, with minimal work required of faculty or staff.
-Prior to launch, we spend time getting to know you and your campus, and we’ll stay in touch to report on student engagement trends and impact.
+Prior to launch, we get to know you and your campus, and we’ll stay in touch to report on student engagement trends and impact.
 Faculty or staff do not need to text students or input grades or other student information.